tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

 > Why would I want to try to get a studio apartment in San Francisco or Silicon Valley or New York City for USD $1-2 million when I can get a three-to-four bedroom house in a nice neighborhood, have some green space/a garden, a good school district for my child, for a fraction of that?
 Why should I have to sacrifice my time with my family and other obligations I have to my community by commuting four hours round trip every day, and sacrificing my physical and mental well-being at the same time?

 It's a tradeoff that might not make sense for the lifestyle you want.
 For me, I moved to California (from Utah) after our tech writing team at a Utah company was laid off.
-I received a generous severance package and decided to move to Silicon Valley (where the jobs flow like milk and honey).
+I received a generous severance package and decided to move to Silicon Valley to be in an environment that has an abundance of jobs.
 I have four daughters and am the primary breadwinner in my family, so it was important to be located in a place where jobs were more abundant, stable, and where salaries were more lucrative.
 I was willing to trade my spacious Utah house and the green garden (okay, I actually hate gardening) for the chance to work in a thriving tech space.

 Having been here 5 years, I honestly love it.
 For starters, there are a plethora of tech writing jobs here if you're qualified.
 If you have a few years of experience writing developer docs and are familiar with some technical languages or frameworks, many companies will gladly open their doors.
 Startups offer opportunities to build doc departments and tool workflows from the ground up as well.
 It might be tough to land your *first* tech writing job here, but once you get some experience, doors open.